isb-cgc/readthedocs/docs/source/sections/data/Reference-Data.rst

 ISB-CGC Hosted Reference Data
 #############################

-To facilitate working with the TCGA data tables that the ISB-CGC is hosting in BigQuery, additional reference data tables have also been created, others are hosted by Google Genomics, and suggestions for more are welcome at feedback@isb-cgc.org.
+To facilitate working with the TCGA and other program data tables that the ISB-CGC is hosting in BigQuery, additional reference data tables have been created.
+Others are hosted by Google Cloud Life Sciences.
+Suggestions for more are welcome at feedback@isb-cgc.org.

+For additional details about each of these tables, please use the `BigQuery web UI <https://console.cloud.google.com/bigquery>`_ to access each of these tables and look at the information on the **Details** page.
+(Look for the Details button between the Schema and Preview buttons, beneath the table name.)

 Genome Reference Data
 =====================